AerWyn81/HeadBlocks/docs/config/config.md

 headClick:
   commands:
     - "give %player% diamond"
+  randomizeCommands: false
+  slotsRequired: -1
 ```

 It is possible to execute a command list when a player clicks on the head.
+You can also define a number of slots required to execute the command with `slotsRequired`,
+and you can randomize the commands executed.

 ?> Hex colors (format: {#ffffff}), placeholders and centering (use: {center}) are supported

 #### Holograms

+!> **For versions above 1.19+, the DEFAULT type is not supported because it causes players to crash.**

 ```
 holograms: